CloudLabsAI-Azure/mslearn-fabric/Instructions/Labs/MS-01-Data-Engineering.md

     This code loads the data from the sales.csv file that was ingested by the **Copy Data** activity, applies some transformation logic, and saves the transformed data as a **managed table** - appending the data if the table already exists.

-1. Verify that your notebooks look similar to the one shown in the below image, and then use the **&#9655; Run all** button on the toolbar to run all of the cells it contains.
+1. Verify that your notebooks look similar to the one shown in the image below, and then use the **&#9655; Run all** button on the toolbar to run all of the cells it contains.

     ![Screenshot of a notebook with a parameters cell and code to transform data.](./Images/E1T5S10-1108.png)